 After setting up our Azure AD source as social login, we have to adjust Authentik.
 As default, the new source won't be available at the Authentik login screen.
 We first have to configure the new source as an option during authentication.

-2. Browse to Flows and Stages > Flows
+Flows and Stages > Flows

-3. Select default-authentication-flow
+default-authentication-flow

-4. Select Stage-Bindings
+Stage-Bindings

-6. Drop down Sources and select our new source Azure-AD.
-You can multi-select by holding SHIFT on your keyboard.
+.
+You can multi-select by holding SHIFT on your keyboard. - Finish the flow setup by clicking

-Your Azure AD tenant users can now authenticate by selecting the Azure AD Microsoft icon below the login button.
+Microsoft icon below the login button.
 An Oauth flow will occur and the user account will be created in Authentik and the user being logged in.

 Note that local authentication is still provided by Authentik.
 For example, if you want to login with your admin user created during the init phase.